TroelsMortensen/TalkTimer/README.md

 Fixes:
 * Timer should no longer pause, when de-focusing the browser tab.

+### Version 3.3
+* You must now confirm before navigating away from the page, so as to not loose data.

 # Roadmap
 * Navigation lock, when page is "dirty", [maybe this?](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-7.0#handleprevent-location-changes)